flaskevann/patterns-examples/README.md

 # patterns-examples

-Simplified example implementations of common architectural- and design patterns.
+Simplified example implementations of common architectural- and design patterns (including principles like SOLID).

 Chosen tools are Node with TypeScript etc. and Microsoft Office Visio with UML.